tptirrell/tptirrell.github.io/_posts/2016-7-28-AirportDelays .md

 ![functions](/images/airport/logfeatures.png)

 **Recommendations**
--  Take a closer look at the AAL region to determine what additional conditions were present that caused the dramatic increase in on-time percentage.
+First,Take a closer look at the AAL region to determine what additional conditions were present that caused the dramatic increase in on-time percentage.
--  ANM, for being the region with the most departures, had the highest consistent OT%.
+Secondly, ANM, for being the region with the most departures, had the highest consistent OT%.
 What conditions were present here to maintain that rate?
--  According to the logistic regression, block delay is the single largest contributor to gate arrival delays.
+Finally, According to the logistic regression, block delay is the single largest contributor to gate arrival delays.
 How can we decrease this moving forward?